ThomasStolt/Get_Vigor165_DSL_Status/README.md

 ### Required hardware

-1. Draytek Vigor DSL Router (at this point, the only tested model ist Vigor 165)
+1. Draytek Vigor DSL Router.
+At this point, the only tested model ist Vigor 165.
-2. Philips Hue lights with HueBridge, all connected and working
+2. Philips Hue lights with HueBridge, all connected and working.
-3. A linux system to hosts this tool (a Raspberry Pi will do)
+3. A linux system to hosts this tool.
+As mentioned, a Raspberry Pi will do.

 ### Software